-You can assign switcher or DME registers storing such data as snapshots and key frame effects to the 14 UTILITY button or the 32 buttons on BKDS-7033 Memory Recall Control Panel Unit.
+You can assign switcher or DME registers storing such data as snapshots and key frame effects to the 32 buttons in the SHOT BOX control section (BKDS-7033 Memory Recall Control Panel).
 The VTR control data set for the VTRs connected to the control panel can also be assigned to the buttons.
-Pressing one of the buttons to which such a register has been assigned then recalls the snapshot, key frame effect, or VTR control data stored in the register assigned to the button (shot box function).
+Pressing one of the 32 buttons then recalls the snapshot, key frame effect, or VTR control data stored in the register assigned to the button (shot box function).